jtr13/gittutorial/GitTutorial.md

 [Collaboration and time travel: version control with git, github and RStudio](https://www.rstudio.com/resources/webinars/collaboration-and-time-travel-version-control-with-git-github-and-rstudio/)

-Note: we will be switching back-and-forth between "remote" GitHub and "local" RStudio.
-The location where you should be working is indidcated in bold.

 ### TO DO \#1: Create a repository on GitHub.com

 1. If you have an account, sign in to [GitHub](https://github.com/login);